A Local’s Guide to Travel in the Algarve, Portugal

 And that’s why you should lower your expectations!
 Online, you’ll find hundreds of pictures of a stunning and empty dome-shaped cave with a natural skylight.
 The reality is quite different.

-Yes, it’s a marvelous location and is somewhere you should absolutely visit.
+Yes, it’s a marvelous location and somewhere you should absolutely visit.
 However, the caves are almost never empty, and there are so many people around you (all year round) that you are very unlikely to get that instagram-perfect picture that you’ve doubtless seen online.

 So, to visit Benagil Cave, I highly recommend you book a boat or kayak tour.
 Here’s why: